 I was shown to a small room with four tables and two chairs at each table.
 I took a seat.
 Miss Ponytail and Mo came in a few minutes later.
-Miss Ponytail took a seat with a good looking military type guy and Mo was forced to sit by me.
+Miss Ponytail took a seat with a good-looking military type guy and Mo was forced to sit by me.
 He at least said hi.
-Miss Ponytail and I were the only females.
+Miss Ponytail and I were the only females in the room.

 A woman came in and told us we would start with basic timed tests.
 We were each given a bubble page and then our exam.
-We were told not to begin or look at the test until told and then the ten minutes began.
+We were told not to begin or look at the test until told to.
+Then the ten minutes began.

 This was easy.

 For once it was nice to be older.
-I might not be in the best physical shape compared to others in the room but I had it made when it came to these questions.
+I might not be in the best physical shape compared to others in the room but these questions didn’t bother me.
 Five more timed tests were given.
-I didn’t answer every question but overall I knew I had done well.
+I didn’t answer every question, but overall I knew I had done well.
 Poor Mo was dripping sweat and feeling the pressure.
 Miss Ponytail was flirting with her table partner and didn’t appear any worse for wear.

 After the sequencing and math tests we started the hard part.
-I’ve always felt I had a strong head on my shoulders and was pretty self assured.
-At the end of four hours I was feeling pretty disturbed.
+I’ve always felt I had a strong head on my shoulders and was pretty self-assured.
+At the end of four hours I was feeling quite disturbed.
 We were given three main tests, each with 200 questions.
 The questions on all three were only slightly different.
 I could see if you lied in any of the first test questions you would be in trouble because it would be impossible to remember your lies.
 I don’t know if my answers were correct but I answered honestly.

-I was asked over ten times if I loved my mother or if my mother is deceased, did I love my mother.
+I was asked more than ten times if I loved my mother or if my mother is deceased, did I love my mother.
 I answered yes every time.
 Next, do I love my father and if my father is deceased, did I love my father.
 Every time I answered no.

-We were called one by one into the room with the psychologist.
-No one ever came back into the testing room after being called.
+We were called one by one into the room with the psychiatrist.
+No one came back into the testing room after being called.
 I was last.
-This was an omen, I knew it.
+This was an omen and not a good one.
 When I was finally called I went into another small but quaint room with a couch and chairs.
-I sat on the couch and the Doctor sat in a chair.
+I sat on the couch and the doctor sat in a chair.
 He went through my evaluation and asked me questions.
-He never questioned the dislike of my father he just asked about general life questions.
+He never questioned the dislike of my father, he just asked about general life questions.
 I left feeling crazy.
 Crazy because I had no idea if I answered anything correctly.

 I slept poorly but had to be up early for the polygraph.
-I checked in and was given a questionnaire.
+After hitting Starbucks, I checked in and was given a questionnaire.
 It covered everything from juvenile shoplifting to drug use.
-I don’t remember ever shoplifting myself.
-My mom would have killed me but I remember my best friend stealing a purse and the guilt I felt because I was with her.
+I don’t remember ever shoplifting.
+My mom would have killed me, but I remember my best friend stealing a purse and the guilt I felt because I was with her.

-Drug use was another no brainer because I didn’t know what most of the drugs were.
-Marijuana, cocaine, yes, but mescaline, crank, and meth, I had no idea.
+Drug use was another no-brainer because I didn’t know what most of the drugs were.
+Marijuana, cocaine, yes, but mescaline, crank, and methamphetamine, I had no idea.
 I guess it didn’t matter because the bottom line was I hadn’t ever used any.
-I guess I was just boring.
+I figured I was just boring.

 I finished and was shown into the testing room.
 Rob Thomas introduced himself as my polygrapher.
 He began by hooking me up to electrodes.
-On my chest, my finger and he explained I was sitting on butt plates and they measured how my butt clinched.
+My chest, finger, and arms were wired and he explained I was sitting on butt plates so they could measure how my butt cheeks clinched.
 I was mortified.
 My butt cheeks were getting firmer but they still had wobble.
-I knew they would give a false impression.
-This was not going to be good.
+I just knew this would give a false impression and it wasn’t going to be good.

 Rob asked what police department I was testing for and what academy I was going to.
-I told him Small Town and PAFRA (Police Academy For Rural America).
+I told him Small Town and PAFRA (Police Academy for Rural Arizona).
 He told me he was also attending PAFRA in September.
-I told him I would be starting in August.
-Rob was not aware there was a class starting in August and I knew he felt I had told my first lie.
-I think the ad said August.
-I had looked up PAFRA online but it didn’t give very much information.
+I explained I would be starting in August.
+Rob was not aware there was a class starting in August.
+He looked at me like I was lying.

 The test began.
 I was asked the same questions from the questionnaire I was given earlier.
 Rob stared at his computer screen while the test continued.
 I answered every question honestly and began relaxing.
 It was finally over.
 I was waiting for Rob to re-question me because on the testing information it stated any questionable answers would be re-asked.
 It never happened.
 I told Rob I would see him at the academy.
 His answer, “We’ll see.”

-I was exhausted when I arrived.
-My husband was out of town until Sunday, my son was spending the weekend camping and my daughter went to bed early.
-I made a Tom Collins and listened to music until I was tired and then went to bed.
+I was exhausted when I arrived home.
+Tim was out of town until Sunday.
+I made a Tom Collins and listened to music until I was tired and then tried to sleep.
 I wondered when I’d receive the news good or bad.

 Were they out of their cotton picking minds?

 My phone rang at precisely 0800 hours on Monday morning.
 I was asked to meet at the track at 0800 the following day.
 I decided to give my body a rest and take it easy.
 I jumped on the scale and was down another five pounds.
 I had fifteen more to go to reach my personal goal.

-The following day was overcast, cold and gloomy.
-I again arrived early but this time got out of my car and went to do my stretches.
-Veronica had taught me the value of stretching my old tired body.
-She just looked so much better doing them than I did.
+The following day was overcast, cold, and gloomy.
+I again arrived early but this time got out of my car and went to stretch.

 Everyone began arriving.
-There were only five of us, three men and two women.
+There were only five of us—three men and two women.
 The other female was a spunky little thing.
 She didn’t say much to me, mostly just flirted with the guys.
-I’ll call one Mr. Muscle, and the other two, Curly and Mo.
-Miss Pony Tail rounded out our crew.
-Sergeant Spears told us we would be doing the push ups and sit ups first.
+I’ll call one Mr. Muscle and the other two Curly and Mo.
+Miss Ponytail rounded out our crew.
+Sgt.
+Spears told us we would be doing the push-ups and sit-ups first.

-The other four recruits (see I was learning the terminology) chose each other as partners.
+The other four recruits (see, I was learning the terminology) chose each other as partners.
 I was left with Sgt.
 Spears.
-I actually finished in the excellent category according to Cooper.
+I actually finished in the excellent category according to Cooper Standards.
 Next was the vertical jump.
-I managed 18 inches and raised Sgt.
-Spear’s eyebrows.
-It was the only test I beat Miss Pony Tail on.
-Next, we had the 300 meter run.
-I finished in 70 seconds, two seconds to spare.
+I managed 18 inches.
+It was the only test I beat Miss Ponytail on.
+Next we had the 300-meter run.
+I finished in 70 seconds, leaving two seconds to spare.
 We then had the mile and a half run.
 I gave it everything I had.
 It didn’t matter that I finished last I just wanted to finish under my time.

 Mr. Muscle stopped running about halfway through and walked a lap.
 He still beat me.
 Curly also walked part of the way and finished before I did.
 I missed my time by 35 seconds.
 It put me in the fair category.
 I didn’t know if it was enough, but I knew I had given it everything I had.

 Before my husband left in the morning, he told me not to feel bad that I hadn’t accomplished my goal.
 He said I needed to pick something a little more attainable the next time.
-I’m sure somehow he thought that would make me feel better.
+I’m sure he somehow thought this would make me feel better.
 I knew he rooted for me and most of all wanted me happy.
 The thought of not making it into the academy was something I just couldn’t accept.
 His statement gave me the incentive to try again if I failed this time.
 One way or another, I would not give up on this dream.
 I wanted it too much.

-The call came early and I was asked to come into the station at 0900.
+The call came early.
+The secretary asked me to come into the station at 0900.

 I was the only recruit there.
 Sgt.
 Spears did not look happy.
 He asked me to sit.
 I sat.

 That was it.
-I thanked him and told him I was available for the tests.
+I told him I was available for the tests and thanked him.